 The Stream Machine Gateway will verify that the data:

 …is of the correct serialization format, as specified in schema reference

 …complies to the pre-defined validation rules, as specified in the event requirement specification

 Upon accepting an event, the Gateway will use the Encrypter to encrypt all defined Personally Identifiable Information (PII) attributes of the event.
 Which fields are PII is defined in the schema definition, for example nps_unified.
 The schema can have multiple levels of PII attributes but all of them are encrypted with the same encryption key that is linked to the session.
 This key is rotated every 24 hours.

 You can create decrypted streams that contain a subset of the encrypted stream, with only those PII fields decrypted that you have requested.

 we define an output stream linked to a certain encrypted stream where for example we request to receive events that provide consent for levels 1, 3 and 8.
 The levels are basically unlimited

-currently Stream Machine has two batch exporter outputs, for AWS S3, and Google Cloud buckets.
-These can be configured to receive batches of json formatted events of encrypted streams or output streams.
+Currently Stream Machine has two batch exporter outputs, for AWS S3, and Google Cloud Storage.
+These can be configured to receive batches of JSON formatted events of encrypted streams or output streams.